 - Protein such as Grass-fed Beef and Lamb, Chicken, Squid, Snapper, Eggs, and Cottage Cheese.

-- Superfoods such as oils, which includes olive oil.
+- Superfoods such as oils, which include olive oil.

 Losing thigh fat is not as challenging as you think, especially if you add some resistance exercises to your routine.